The Story of Methodism in Oxford

 In the middle years of the nineteenth century other strands of Methodism appeared in Oxford.
 Both Primitive and United Methodist traditions had circuits with city centre and rural chapels.

 Some sixty years after the completion of the first Wesleyan chapel it was decided that new premises were needed.
-As well as accommodating a growing congregation, there was also a desire to emphasise the presence of Methodism in the city as Oxford University agreed to admit Nonconformist students for the first time.
+As well as accommodating a growing congregation, it was needed to emphasise the presence of Methodism in the city as Oxford University agreed to admit Nonconformist students for the first time.
 As a result, the present Wesley Memorial Church was opened for worship in October 1878.

-Nails from building Wesley Memorial in 1878 and a miniature communion chalice, fashioned from the original pews
+Nails from building Wesley Memorial in 1878 and a miniature communion chalice, fashioned from original wood from the pews

 Worship: before music editions of hymnbooks were published, organists in the C19th used manuscript music like this example from Wesley Memorial